 deer, salmon, acorns and berries,

 shaped and sheltered by the land they lived on.

 To come home to a sense of true belonging?

-There you will experience a landscape alongside plentiful game and large predators.
-You'll be mentored by some of the few people who have never stopped being indigenous to their place and in doing so help support the preservation of this ancient culture.
+Experience a landscape alongside plentiful game and large predators.
+You'll be mentored by some of the few people who have never stopped being indigenous to their place and in doing so help support the people of the Kalahari.

 Your re-wilded life starts here.

 The Old Way is involved in projects that give back

 to indigenous peoples and the land that holds us.

 The Old Way is affiliated with the San Master Tracker Programme that supports the regeneration of Ju/Hoansi San heritage culture in Namibia.
 The Kalahari Expedition is hosted in the Nyae Nyae by the Ju/Hoansi trackers and their families who come together in seasonal camps to mentor each other and future generations in the ancient art of tracking.